Commercial Lease Agreement Template, Free Download 2026

 Premises Description and Permitted Use

 The lease must precisely describe the leased premises by street address, suite or unit number, floor, and rentable versus usable square footage.
 Include a floor plan as an exhibit.
 The permitted use clause restricts the tenant's operations to specified business activities (e.g., "general office use," "retail sale of clothing and accessories," or "medical/dental practice").
-Landlords use this provision to maintain the tenant mix in a multi-tenant property and prevent uses that could increase insurance costs or violate zoning ordinances.
+Landlords use this provision to maintain the tenant mix in a multi-tenant property and prevent uses that could increase insurance costs or violate local zoning ordinances.
 Tenants should negotiate for the broadest reasonable use clause to preserve flexibility.

 Rent Structure and Escalation